City of Davis, CA

 Organization Chart

-There are three primary sections of the sworn team: Patrol, Investigations, and Professional Standards.
+There are four sections of the operational team: Patrol, Investigations, Special Services, and Professional Standards.

 Patrol